Emergency document notary

 What we handle as emergency work

 Hospital admissions requiring immediate healthcare proxies.
 End-of-life powers of attorney and advance directives.
 Court-ordered affidavits due before a morning hearing.
 Real estate closings with wire windows about to expire.
 Travel consents for flights leaving today.
-Emergency notaries on the NotarySeal roster are experienced with bedside and high-stress signings, and trained to assess signer capacity and document the circumstances.
+Emergency notaries on the NotaSealPros roster are experienced with bedside and high-stress signings, and trained to assess signer capacity and document the circumstances.

 How emergency bedside notarization works